MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-04.md

 You will observe that the **Anchor Manager** field in the **Scene Controller** component is empty, drag and drop the **Anchor Manager** from the hierarchy in the scene into that field and save the scene.

+## Build and Deploy the app to your HoloLens 2

+Azure Spatial Anchors can not run in Unity, so to test the Azure Spatial Anchors functionality, you need to deploy the project to your device.

+> [!TIP]
+> For a reminder on how to build and deploy your Unity project to HoloLens 2, you can refer to the [Build your application to your device](mrlearning-base-ch1.md#build-your-application-to-your-device) instructions.

+## Run the app on your HoloLens 2 and follow the in-app instructions

-## Create a simulated anchor to store a location in-editor simulation
+### Create an anchor to store a location

-In this section, you will learn how to save the object location.
+In this section you will see how to save the object location.

-After configuring the scene and making necessary changes to the **Anchor Manager**, Run the application and click on **Set Object** in the main menu of the experience.
+Run the application and click on **Set Object** in the main menu of the experience.

 Give the **name** of the object you want to save and click on **Set Object** to continue.
 To add more information about the object, select the **image**, and describe the object.